The Essential Toolkit for Handling School Employee Illnesses, Injuries, and Leaves

-Webinar Series Descriptions
+Webcast Series Descriptions

 What’s in Your Toolbox, Part 1: Overview of the FMLA and ADA, Including Recent Developments

 The Family Medical Leave Act of 1992 and the Americans with Disabilities Act, as amended, are the key federal laws impacting this area.
 The two laws have been interpreted extensively by the courts, as well as the Department of Labor and EEOC.
 It is important to be up to date on the requirements of these laws.
-In this session we will cover the basics, as well as some of the nuances and recent developments related to these laws.
+In this session we cover the basics, as well as some of the nuances and recent developments related to these laws.

 What’s in Your Toolbox, Part 2: Overview of the Other Federal and State Laws that Impact Employee Illnesses, Injuries, and Leave

 As if the FMLA and ADA were not enough, employers also have to worry about the federal Pregnancy Discrimination Act of 1978 and the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), as well as provisions in the Texas Education Code and Texas Labor Code, all of which have been interpreted by the courts.
-In this session we will cover these laws and how they interact with the FMLA and ADA.
+In this session we cover these laws and how they interact with the FMLA and ADA.